 Sarlah David

-David Sarlah received his undergraduate degree in chemistry from the University of Ljubljana in 2006 and his Ph.D. from the Scripps Research Institute in 2011.
-Following a postdoctoral stay at ETH Zürich, he joined the faculty at Illinois in 2014.
+David obtained his Bachelor’s Degree in Chemistry at the University of Ljubljana.
+He carried out his undergraduate research with Prof. K. C. Nicolaou at Scripps Research and Prof. Samuel J. Danishefsky at Columbia.
+He obtained his Ph.D. in 2011 from the Scripps Research under the guidance of Professor K. C. Nicolaou, and was a postdoctoral fellow with Professor Erick M. Carreira at the ETH Zürich.
+In 2014, David joined the faculty at the University of Illinois, Urbana-Champaign, and moved to Rice University in 2024.
 His research interests span from the synthesis of complex, biologically active natural products and the related chemical biology to methodology development.